mrfito/WildTech-Visioneers/README.md

 ## Architecture Vision
 ### Architecture Project
-This project is supported by Wildlife Excecutive Director Victor Anton and Board member Joshua Yellin ensuring excutive support needed for a project of this importance to the Widlife organization
+This project garners the support of Wildlife Executive Director, Victor Anton, and Board member Joshua Yellin, ensuring the executive backing necessary for a project of this magnitude within the Wildlife organization.
 ### Stakeholders, Concerns, and Business Requirements
-- Biologists: Interested in adopting new technologies to support their work and conservation efforts.
-Concerns include the costs and learning curve of new solutions.
-User friendly solutions are preferred
+- Biologists: These stakeholders are keen to embrace new technologies that can aid their work in wildlife conservation.
+They have concerns about the costs and the learning curve associated with adopting new solutions.
+User-friendly solutions are strongly preferred.
-- Enthusiast: Curious about wildlife, concern about costs and effort.
-User friendly.
-User friendly solutions are important
+- Enthusiasts: Those who harbor a genuine curiosity for wildlife are eager to engage with the project.
+However, they are also sensitive to financial considerations and the effort involved.
+The accessibility and user-friendliness of the system are of paramount importance to them.
-- Wildlife.ai: A charitable trust with a keen interest in using artificial intelligence to expedite wildlife conservation.
-The funding and success of projects are pivotal to its mission and the future of the organization.
+- Wildlife.ai: As a charitable trust dedicated to using artificial intelligence for the acceleration of wildlife conservation, Wildlife.ai places utmost importance on the funding and success of projects, as they are pivotal to the organization's mission and its future.
 ###  Assumptions
 - Internet Access Uncertainty: Internet access cannot be guaranteed in the locations where the cameras will operate.
 This presents a significant challenge as the system needs to function in remote or potentially off-grid areas, where connectivity may be limited or unreliable.
 - Financial Constraints: There are budgetary constraints on the project.
 Financial limitations necessitate cost-effective solutions and careful allocation of resources to ensure the project's sustainability and success.
 - Limited User Base: The user base comprises only a few hundred users.
 Given this relatively small user community, deploying and maintaining a hosted solution could prove burdensome and financially inefficient.
 It is more practical to assume that mobile devices possessed by the users have sufficient processing power and internet connectivity to handle essential tasks like data uploading and remote camera control.
-- Camera: Currently Wildlife.ai has a project called Wildlife Watcher that develop a camera that could be enhance for this project.
-Assumption is that this camera will be used and will have at least these minimum specifications:
+- Camera: The project takes advantage of the existing Wildlife.ai project, Wildlife Watcher, and assumes that its camera will be utilized.
+Furthermore, it establishes minimum hardware and software specifications for this camera.
   - Wildlife Camera
     - Hardware
       - Physical devices